NicholasMamo/multiplex-plot/docsource/index.rst

 This is achieved by providing:

 - Custom matplotlib styles;
+- Functionality to caption visualizations;
-- Functionality to caption visualizations, as well as annotate any visualization with text; and
+- Functionality to annotate any visualization with text; and
-- New types of visualizations not available in matplotlib, such as the graph and text-based visualizations.
+- New types of visualizations not available in matplotlib, such as the network graph and text-based visualizations.

 For example, you can create a text visualization with a simple function call, including all styling options: